Alice in Wonderland (2010 film): Plot

-The Cheshire Cat guides Alice to the Mad Hatter, the March Hare, and the Dormouse's tea party.
-The Hatter explains that the Red Queen took over Underland, usurping her sister the White Queen, and that he joined the resistance after she destroyed his village and killed his family.
-The red knights seize the party and the Hatter saves Alice from capture by allowing himself to be seized.
-Alice is found by the Knave's Bloodhound who is allied with the resistance, who takes Alice to the Red Queen's castle, where she grows enormous and outgrows her clothes after eating a cake labeled 'Eat Me' (called Upelkuchen), infiltrating the castle as a courtier named "Um".
+The Cheshire Cat guides Alice to the Mad Hatter, March Hare, and Dormouse's tea party.
+The Red Knights and the Knave of Hearts disrupt the party, but Alice manages to hide in a teapot.
+The Hatter then takes her to a safe place.
+He explains that the Red Queen took over Underland, usurping her sister, the White Queen.
+While in the woods, the Red Knights find the two, but the Hatter gives himself up so that Alice can escape.
+She is found by the Knave's Bloodhound, named Bayard, who is allied with the resistance.
+He takes Alice to the Red Queen's castle, where she becomes a giant again after eating another Upelkuchen.

-Alice learns that the vorpal sword, the only weapon capable of killing the Jabberwocky, is locked inside the Bandersnatch's den.
-She rebuffs advances from the Knave, leading the jealous Red Queen to demand her beheading.
-Alice obtains the sword and returns the Bandersnatch's eye, who gratefully helps her escape the castle and delivers her to the White Queen, who gives Alice a potion that returns her normal size.
-The Cheshire Cat uses his shapeshifting powers to save the Mad Hatter, who incites rebellion amongst the Queen's subjects before escaping.
-Absolem finally gets Alice to realize Underland is real, evoking memories of her visit when she was a little girl and called it "Wonderland", and advises her to fight the Jabberwocky just before completing his transformation into a pupa.
+Infiltrating the palace as a courtier named "Um", Alice learns that the vorpal sword, the only weapon capable of killing the Jabberwocky, is locked inside the Bandersnatch's den.
+The Knave makes a pass at Alice, which she rebuffs, but the jealous Red Queen orders her beheading.
+Alice obtains the sword and returns the Bandersnatch's eye.
+He gratefully helps her escape the castle and delivers her to the White Queen, who gives Alice a potion that returns her normal size.
+The Cheshire Cat uses his shapeshifting powers to free the Mad Hatter, who incites rebellion amongst the Red Queen's subjects.
+Meanwhile, Absolem, who is turning into a pupa, finally gets Alice to remember that she visited Underland when she was a little girl, and called it "Wonderland".
+Just before his chrysalis closes, he advises her to fight the Jabberwocky, save Underland, and stop the Red Queen for good.

 The Queens gather their armies on a chessboard-like battlefield and send Alice and the Jabberwocky to decide the battle in single combat.
-As the two armies battle, Alice beheads the Jabberwocky with the vorpal sword.
-The red knights turn against their ruler and the White Queen banishes her sister and the Knave into exile together.
-The White Queen gives Alice a vial of the Jabberwocky's purple blood, which can fulfill one wish, and she decides to return to her world after saying farewell to her friends.
+The battle ends when Alice beheads the Jabberwocky with the vorpal sword, and the red knights gratefully turn against their ruler.
+The White Queen banishes her sister and the Knave into exile together, then gives Alice a vial of the Jabberwocky's purple blood, which can fulfill one wish.
+Alice says farewell to her friends, then wishes to return home.

-Alice then awakes and gets out of the rabbit hole, dirty and scratched from her fall.
-When she returns to the gazebo at the garden party, she refuses Hamish's proposal and impresses Lord Ascot with her idea of establishing trade routes to Hong Kong, inspiring him to take her as his apprentice.
-Alice prepares to set off on a trading ship, where a blue butterfly lands on her shoulder, which she recognizes as Absolem.
+Alice awakens in the rabbit hole.
+When she returns to the gazebo at the garden party, she refuses Hamish's proposal and impresses Lord Ascot with her idea of establishing trade routes to Hong Kong, her father's original idea, inspiring him to take her on as his apprentice.
+As Alice prepares to set off on a trading ship, Absolem, in his new butterfly form, lands on her shoulder.